nils-hamel/dalai-suite/src/dalai-vision/README.md

 </p>
 <br />

-As the surface display itself can make further points selection tricky, it can be hidden using the _TABULATION_ key to switch the surfaces display mode.
+As the surface display itself can make further points selection tricky, it can be hidden using the **TAB** key to switch the surfaces display mode.

-As the surface is defined, the keys _A_, _S_ and _D_ can be used to automatically add points to the surface.
+As the surface is defined, the keys **A**, **S** and **D** can be used to automatically add points to the surface.
 To do so, points sufficiently close to the surface are automatically added (the _minimum distance mean value_ is used in the proximity criterion).
-The three keys trigger the same operation but _A_ tends to decrease the amount of points, _S_ maintains it and _D_ tends to increase it.
+The three keys trigger the same operation but **A** tends to decrease the amount of points, **S** maintains it and **D** tends to increase it.
 These keys presses can be repeated to collect all the desired points.
 If the surface is badly defined, this process can lead to undesired results, forcing the user to restart the operation.

-The key _BACKSPACE_ can be used to clear all the point of a surface, making it disappears.
+The key **BACKSPACE** can be used to clear all the point of a surface, making it disappears.
 All the presented operations apply on the active surface (the red one is the default one).
-You can set the red, green and blue surfaces as the active one by using the _Q_, _W_ and _E_ keys, respectively.
+You can set the red, green and blue surfaces as the active one by using the **Q**, **W** and **E** keys, respectively.

-As three surfaces are defined and extrapolated with sufficient precision for the user, the optimal intersection computation can be triggered by hitting the _ENTER_ key.
+As three surfaces are defined and extrapolated with sufficient precision for the user, the optimal intersection computation can be triggered by hitting the **ENTER** key.
 The result of the intersection, expressed in the model coordinates frame, is dump in the standard output (in which the tool is started).